probmods/dippl/README.md

     git pull origin gh-pages
     git submodule update --recursive

-Update submodule to latest version of webppl:
+Update submodule to latest version of webppl and compile webppl for use in browser:

-    cd assets/webppl
-    git pull origin master
-    cd ..
-    git commit ./webppl -m "Updated webppl submodule" git push origin gh-pages

-This can also be done using a script:

     ./update-webppl